 Next, cytotoxicity of sNP@G/IR was assessed by an MTT assay.
-Due to the combined potency of Gem and hyperthermia, more than 85% of cells were killed according to a relatively cell viability of 14.18% in sNP@G/IR+L group by loading 1 μg/mL Gem and 3.75 μg/mL IR1048 (Figure 3E).
-When sNP@G was used without laser irradiation, 52% of cells were killed due to the drug release of Gem; while when utilizing sNP@IR, most of the cells and-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons License survived without laser treatment but only 60% of live cells were left under laser condition (Figure S14).
+Due to the combined potency of Gem and hyperthermia, more than 85% of cells were killed according to a relatively cell viability of 14.18% in sNP@G/IR+L group by loading 1 μg mL-1 Gem and 3.75 μg mL-1 IR1048 (Figure 3E).
+When sNP@G was used without laser irradiation, 52% of cells were killed due to the drug release of Gem; while when utilizing sNP@IR, most of the cells survived without laser treatment but only 60% of live cells were left under laser condition (Figure S14, Supporting Information).
 Obviously, Gem and hyperthermia contributed comparable amounts of cytotoxicity.
-In-depth analysis revealed that sNP@G/IR+L induced an apoptosis rate of 90.68% (Figure 3F, Figure S15), while in the sequence of Gem, sNP@G, and sNP@IR+L, the rates were 23.29%, 38.75% and 58.02%, respectively.
+In-depth analysis revealed that sNP@G/IR+L induced an apoptosis rate of 90.68% (Figure 3F, Figure S15, Supporting Information), while in the sequence of Gem, sNP@G, and sNP@IR+L, the rates were 23.29%, 38.75%, and 58.02%, respectively.
 This outcome was consistent with the results of cytotoxicity.